LaunchItNow/emoji-message/README.md

 The web app converts the messages into a story made of emojis.
 It's a fun way to express sentiments in a light-hearted manner.

+Feel Free to add more emojis as needed.